11 Types of Toilets to Fit Your Bathroom & Look Amazing

 These are some of the most comfortable and functional toilets.
 They come with intelligent upgrades and your manufacturer’s imagination is the only limit.
 You'll absolutely find these in the more modern mega mansions across the globe.

 If you want variety, here’s one.
 Corner toilets often come in triangles and the water tank is also in the same shape.
 That’s why they fit really well in the corner and hence the name.
-The space-saving aspect is also the best thing about corner toilets.
+The space-saving aspect is also the best thing about corner toilets, helping you more effectively use up your toilet room dimensions.

 They do look a little weird especially for those who have never seen these models previously.
 That is probably why not a lot of people buy these.
 But it is also possible that sales are not soaring because a triangle is just not the shape you are used to sitting on.